See the Double Cluster in Perseus | EarthSky.org

 Tonight, find the gorgeous Double Cluster in the constellation Perseus.
 It’s a wonderful sight to see, assuming your sky is dark.
-To see it at this time of year, face north to northwest as darkness falls.
-The Double Cluster consists of two open stars clusters, known as “H” and “Chi” Persei (also called NGC 884 and 869).
+To see it at this time of year, face north to Northwest as darkness falls.
+The Double Cluster consists of two open star clusters, known as “H” and “Chi” Persei (also called NGC 884 and 869).

 How to find them?
 First, you really do need that dark sky.
 Second, you might need binoculars, as the Double Cluster is only faintly visible to the unaided eye – even on an inky black night.
 Look for the famous constellation Cassiopeia in the northwest, forming a backwards “3,” or perhaps an “E,” or the letter “M” or “W” turned on its side.